 31st January 1961: English actor Albert Finney with the singer Alma Cogan (1932 – 1966) at the ‘Talk of the Town’ restaurant.
 (Photo by Evening Standard/Getty Images)

 The Talk of the Town closed in 1982 because, according to Bernard Delfont, the lease was up for renewal and the Cranbourn Estate wanted to increase the rent from £15,000 a year to around £200,000.
-What was a two guinea ticket in 1958 had now become £24 for just one show.
+What was once a two guinea ticket in 1958 had now become £24 for just one show.
 The rent increases would mean they’d have to charge £50 for tickets which at the time was prohibitive.
 The Talk of the Town, after twenty-four years, was forced to close.

 Would you like to support Flashbak?